Muigai/Fantastic/README.md

 # Fantastic
-Family of Fantastic projects for WPF and Xamarin developments
+Family of Fantastic projects for WPF and Xamarin development